S. U. Ethirmanasingham

-Somasunderam Udayar Ethirmanasingham MBE (born 25 July 1915) is a former Ceylon Tamil businessman, politician and Member of Parliament.
+Somasunderam Udayar Ethirmanasingham MBE (born 25 July 1915, date of death unknown) was a Ceylon Tamil businessman and politician who served as a Member of Parliament.

 Early life

 Ethirmanasingham was born on 25 July 1915.
 He was from Paddiruppu in eastern Ceylon.
 He was educated at St. Mary's College and Lee High School, Kalmunai.

 Career

 Ethirmanasingham had several jobs before becoming a successful businessman.

 Ethirmanasingham stood as an independent candidate in Paddiruppu at the 1947 parliamentary election.
 He won the election and entered Parliament.
 He stood as the United National Party's candidate at the 1952 parliamentary election but was defeated by S. M. Rasamanickam.
 He re-gained the seat at the 1956 parliamentary election, contesting as an independent.
 However, he lost the seat again to Rasamanickam at the March 1960 parliamentary election.
 He was also unsuccessful at the July 1960 and 1965 parliamentary elections.